 Every bunny is different, and thus, have different tastes.
 So, you’ll need to try various items to see which ones they like best.
 Having said that, please keep in mind that you don’t necessarily need to spend money on toys.
 While some are costly, others can be made at home and are perfectly safe and fun.

-Litter and litter box
+Litter and Litter Box

 Litters to avoid:

-- Softwood shavings, like cedar or pine
+- Softwood shavings, like pine (non-kiln-dried) or cedar

 Litter made of softwood shavings or chips, like pine or cedar, should be avoided.
 These materials are thought to be linked to liver damage in bunnies who use them.